WebOrigami/docs/src/content/index.md

 {{ templates/blocks.orit(_) }}

-Web Origami is a research project exploring ideas and tools for building a wide variety of software artifacts and digital content.
-The system encourages you to view creating such things as an exercise in transformation: you take your starting files, data, etc., and transform them step-by-step into a final result you can use and share.
+Web Origami is a research project exploring a set of ideas and tools to let you build a wide variety of software artifacts and digital content:

+- The [Origami language](/language/) lets you concisely define a website or other structured using formulas similar to those in a spreadsheet.
+- The [ori command-line interface](/cli/) (CLI) lets you use Origami expressions in a command terminal to manipulate files or get resources out of an Origami website in the command line.
+The CLI is also useful as a general tool in its own right for working with JavaScript in the shell.
+- The [async-tree library](/async-tree/) lets JavaScript programmers use Origami features in JavaScript applications.
+- The [conceptual pattern](/pattern/) at the foundation of it all lets you represent a wide variety of data types as trees that can be easily traversed and transformed.
+There's no code at this level; you can use the ideas in any project.

+Web Origami is intended for designers, developers, and content authors.

+## Introduction

+<iframe style="aspect-ratio: 16/9; max-width: 100%; width: 560px;" src="https://www.youtube.com/embed/H5qu0sHLbi0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## Inspiration

 Web Origami takes its name from the traditional paper folding art of origami, in which you can transform a flat square of paper into something like a heart, flower, or animal.